owaits/ScreenMonkey.Help/reference/clipTypes/Song/SongEditor.md

 There is no requirement to save songs as separate files.
 Once they are on the dashboard they are included in the showfile and will reload with Screen Monkey.

 If you wish to Save the song simply use the File > Save As option from the menu at the top of the song clip dialog.
-Save the Song using an appropriate name and in the location you wish.
+Save the song using an appropriate name and in the location you wish.

 ## License Text
 You may add your CCLI number or copyright details for songs.
 This is a global Screen Monkey setting for your installation and not associated with a particular song.